Made from a 100-Year-Old Illicit Gin Recipe

 Hurry!
 Limited offer… We are only giving out 100 coupons…

-To the nose, Old Bakery comes across as any other decently standard gin, but, it has very good reason for it.
-The recipe for Old Bakery is as old as a hundred years.
-And, in that time, an aromatic botanical gin would have caused an uproar in the market; not to mention, drawn a lot of unwanted attention.
+To the nose, Old Bakery Gin comes across as any other decently standard gin, but, it has very good reason for it.
+The recipe for Old Bakery is as old as a hundred years, and, in that time, an aromatic botanical gin would have caused an uproar in the market; not to mention, drawn a lot of unwanted attention.
 This is a straight-up, no-frills gin that showcases hints of what we believe to be juniper, coriander seed, liquorice root, and grapefruit peel.

 On closer inspection (using our palettes of course), there appear to be more nuanced forward notes in the vein of zesty grapefruit and caramelised blood orange, followed by rooty textures that slow-mingle and gently flow down the throat with nary a burn.
 The level of smoothness here is an incredible achievement considering that Ron is virtually new to the art of distilling.
 It is also pretty amazing to behold how none of the flavours come out overly strong; leaving the gin solid in its state of grounded sophistication.